Meenakshi5055/mastering_html/introduction-to-html.md

 Write Your HTML Code: Add your content between the `<body>` and `</body>` tags.

-For better installation instructions check ✔️ online.
+For better installation instructions search online.

 ---